crytic/building-secure-contracts/program-analysis/echidna/advanced/collecting-a-corpus.md

 }
 ```

-The label `r` on the left of each line shows that Echidna is able to reach these lines but it ends in a revert.
+The label `r` on the left of each line indicates that Echidna can reach these lines, but they result in a revert.
 As you can see, the fuzzer gets stuck at the last `require`.

-To find a workaround, let's take a look at the corpus it collected.
-For instance, one of these files was:
+To find a workaround, let's examine the collected corpus.
+For instance, one of these files contains:

 ```json
 [